DevOpsPlayground/atlantis-automation/README.md

 Atlantis doesn't just support linear workspaces but you can configure within the atlantis.yaml file to accept multiple workspaces

 Within the atlantis.yaml file will look something like this.

-You can get this atlantis.yaml file from  our atlantis-automation Github repository.
+Create atlantis.yaml file in your testing branch and copy the content from atlantis-automation Github repository for qucik and easy testing.

 ```
 version: 3